shakaknight/SPARK_GRIP/README.md

 ```

 ## Approch Used
-* This was a version control, so used and maven project.
+* This was a version control, so used a maven project.
 * Learned and implemented

 **Youtube playlist used to learn selenium:**